themosis/documentation/metabox.md

 ```
 Note how the `infinite` field is validate.

 > If validation passes, the value entered is registered.
-In case the validate fails, it returns an empty string value.
+In case the validation fails, it returns an empty string value.

 Check the [validation guide](http://framework.themosis.com/docs/validation/) for more information about the validation rules.